Guards! Guards!: Reception

+Guards!
+Guards! received generally positive reviews from contemporary magazines.
+In a review in Vector, Ben Gribbin considered it to be the greatest Discworld novel released so far, and a particular improvement over the previous two Discworld books.
+The magazine Fears review by Richard Eddy praised its plot and comedy.
+Janice M. Eisen reviewed the novel for Aboriginal Science Fiction, awarding 4 and a half stars, recommending it for its humor, which would appeal to those who both are and are not fans of "sword-and-sorcery fiction".

-John Clute in 1990 wrote that the book's serious topics risked damaging the Discworld's comedic potential: "Pratchett writes with something like genius", and particularly faulted Lord Vetinari's monologue on the nature of evil (which Clute described as Realpolitik and Weltschmerz): although he conceded that the monologue had been skilfully written, he felt that it "has all the ring of another sphere of discourse" and "comes close to shattering the comic pulse of the Discworld".
+In a review for Interzone in 1990, John Clute wrote that the book's serious topics risked damaging the Discworld's comedic potential: "Pratchett writes with something like genius", and particularly faulted Lord Vetinari's monologue on the nature of evil (which Clute described as Realpolitik and Weltschmerz): although he conceded that the monologue had been skilfully written, he felt that it "has all the ring of another sphere of discourse" and "comes close to shattering the comic pulse of the Discworld".

 NPR described Guards!
 Guards! as a "solid entryway" to the Discworld novels.

 Adaptations

 The novel has been adapted as: